 Centre for Mental Health cannot advise about individual queries or offer any mental health support.

-If you are at all concerned about your health or the health of a friend or relative you can contact your doctor or you may find useful information from one of the sources below.
+If you are at all concerned about your health or the health of a friend or family member, you may find useful information from one of the sources below.

 If you need immediate help:

 - Call 999 or go to your local A&E department

 If you’re in crisis and need to speak to someone:

 - Call NHS 111 (for when you need help but are not in immediate danger)

 - Contact your GP and ask for an emergency appointment

 - Use the ‘Shout’ crisis text line – text SHOUT to 85258